Hardening Security Groups for PostGIS Ports: Incident Triage & State Recovery

 vpc_id = var.vpc_id

-# Primary ingress restricted to tile rendering compute
+# Primary ingress restricted to tile-render compute, by SG reference not CIDR

 ingress {